Students are raving about their Music instructors on TakeLessons.

-One of the most important aspects of playing Music is being able to play by ear.
+One of the most important aspects of playing Music is being able to Play by Ear.
 This has been a priceless gift that I have developed throughout my life and I encourage all musicians, young and old, to do the same.
-The use of simple Rhythmic Dictation and Ear Training exercises can do wonders for "picking out" those unusual beats and harmonies we hear no matter what genre we are interested in.
+The use of simple Rhythmic Dictation and Ear Training exercises can do wonders for "picking out" Beats and Harmonies no matter what Genre we are interested in.

 I attended music courses at The Boston School of Contemporary Music, Thomas Jefferson College (MI), and have a BA double majoring in Music Composition and English at Columbia College Chicago.

 Besides touring internationally as a Guitarist and Saxophonist, I am a Songwriter.
 THIRD BORDER's "Sun of Water; Sea of Light" was selected to be nominated for the Grammy's as The Best Alternative Album of the Year in 2006.
 On this record, I played Guitar, Saxophone, sang Lead Vocal and wrote all Songs.
 So, if you are a songwriter, we can polish up your approach!